7 Ways To Ensure Your Kids Have Bad Money Habits

 Your kids don’t need to know anything about family finances, whether they’re good or bad, right?
 They’re just kids!

 It always amazes me how much kids can understand about the family’s financial situation.
 While you don’t need to stress them with your money problems, letting them know about monthly bills, how to save when you go shopping, and in general how to manage money is a good idea.

 When your kids get an allowance, let them spend it as they please.
 They’ll figure out the rest eventually, right?

 If you want them to learn to save, help them find a goal to save for.
 When they’re younger, it could be a particular toy.
-One of my daughters right now is saving up for a harp, and a basic, student-level harp runs about $400.
-It will take her a while, but she’s determined.
+Older kids might save for an iPad or a phone.

 6. Don’t have them work for money, ever.